quentinsf/IMAPdedup/README.md

 So my proposed workaround if you're in this situation is to ask the program for a list of all your folders, put those in a file, edit that file as wanted (e.g. to change the order, or exclude particular folders), and then use `xargs` to pass all the folder names in the file to IMAPdedup.

 Here's a quick demo.
-Imagine you normally run this:
+Imagine you normally run IMAPdedup like this:

     ./imapdedup.py -x -s servername -u username -w password ...